SHORTLIST

 Day 1: Venice

 Ciao!
-Welcome to Venice.
+Welcome to Italy.
+Your adventure starts with a welcome meeting at 6 pm tonight in Venice.
 This watery wonderland of bridges, towers, piazzas, canals, churches and gondolas – practically unchanged for 600 years – is literally sinking under the weight of its iconic sites.
-There are no activities planned before tonight's welcome meeting at 6 pm, so if you arrive early, there are plenty of things to keep you busy.
-The Grand Canal is a great place to start, as you can stroll over the Rialto Bridge and browse the endless boutique shops selling Venetian masks and handmade Murano glassware.
-Tonight, discover some moreish Venetian bites on a cicchetti crawl through the city's fabulous bacari (wine bars).
+If you arrive early maybe stroll over the Rialto Bridge or browse the boutique shops selling Venetian masks and handmade Murano glassware.
+Tonight, indulge in some delicious Venetian bites on a cicchetti (small bites) crawl through the city's fabulous bacari (wine bars), where you’ll also be treated to a glass of aperol spritz.

 Day 2: Venice

 After breakfast, venture out and explore Venice.
 There are only two ways to get around this city – on foot or by boat.
 This morning, get a taste of both.
 Take the Vaporetto (water bus) over to the island of San Giorgio to climb the bell tower for the best view of Venice.
-Your afternoon is free to take a trip in a Venetian gondola, enjoy an espresso and people watch in San Marco Square or discover the artwork at the Palazzo Ducale or the Peggy Guggenheim Collection.
-In the evening, maybe join your fellow travellers for a group dinner at a local restaurant.
-Venice is famous for its specialities of fresh lobster and squid ink spaghetti dishes, so make sure you give one a try.
+This afternoon is free for you to explore Venice at your own pace.
+Maybe take a trip in a Venetian gondola, people watch in San Marco Square or discover the artwork at the Palazzo Ducale or the Peggy Guggenheim Collection.
+Tonight, maybe join your fellow travellers for a group dinner at a local restaurant.
+Venice is famous for its specialties of fresh lobster and squid ink spaghetti dishes, so make sure you give one a try.

 Day 3: La Spezia